DGMarkel/cli-data-gem-assessment-v-000/garden_helper/NOTES.md

 What is a vegetable?
   - has a name
+  - has a scientific name
+  - has many species
+  - date it should be started from seed
+  - date it should be planted
   - has a basic description
   - has growing information:
     - how much it needs to be watered